Laughing girl with a butterfly on her nose

 Why Virginia’s Native Plants Matter

-Native plants are essential for creating a butterfly-friendly garden.
-They provide the food, shelter, and breeding spaces that butterflies need to thrive.
+Native plants provide the food, shelter, and breeding spaces that pollinators like butterflies need to thrive.
 For instance, milkweed is the sole host plant for monarch butterfly caterpillars, while coneflowers offer nectar to adult butterflies.
-In addition to supporting butterflies, native plants are hardy and well-suited to Zone 7b’s climate, requiring less water and maintenance than non-native species.
-You’ll find lots of these tips for making butterfly garden are wonderful for all pollinators including bees.
-Visit the Botanical Garden for inspiration.
+Native plants also require less water and maintenance than non-native species.

 Did you know that more than 100 U.S. grown crops rely on pollinators?
-The USDA says the added revenue to crop production from pollinators is valued at $18 billion.
 Honey bees are America’s primary commercial pollinator, although there are over 4,000 types of bees in the United States.
 Bees, butterflies and moths in your own home garden help with flowers and your strawberries and tomatoes too!

 Wildflowers, istockphoto